GochoMugo/crun/README.md

 handy when you are learning C; everything important is contained in the single file.

-The first time you invoke a crun script, it is compiled using `cc`, stored away in `/tmp/crun` and run immediately.
+The first time you invoke a crun script, it is compiled using `cc` in the directory holding the script, stored away in `/tmp/crun` and run immediately.
 Subsequent invocations will run the compiled executable, rather than re-compile, unless the source file has been modified (in which case we compile!).

 If you may want to change the directory where the executables are stored, you can use the `${CRUN_CACHE_DIR}` variable.
 This is useful if you wish